 As far as food goes, pizza fries.
 That is all.

-This year, we can honestly say the house line-up is their strongest since Horror Nights 21 without it being hyperbole.
+This year, the house line-up is rather strong.
 Each house is designed well, with many of the top ones being some of their best designed houses ever.
-In addition, our rankings of 1-4 have fluctuated between 4’s to 4.5’s because they’re that damn good.
-Even the lowest ranking house was rated a little under average.
+In addition, our rankings of 1-4 have fluctuated between 4’s to 4.5’s because they’re that damn good, but there are just our first impressions.
 As always, ratings can change, and houses can move up and down after another run through the house.
 We’re sure as the event continues, and as the house casts find their footing – the list will change again.

 So what exactly did we think of each house?
 Here’s the official rankings of each house: (Some Spoilers)